POWSEIDOM

 Resources

-POWSEIDOM project sheet (PDF)
+POWSEIDOM fact sheet (PDF)

 Partners and funding

-This project is led by France Energies Marines.
+This project was led by France Energies Marines.

 centrale mediterranee logo